hydecorp/drawer/doc/options.md

 ***

 ## `range`
 Sets the range in pixels from either left or right side of the screen (depending on [alignment](#align)) from within which the drawer can be drawn.

-You can use this to account for native gestures, e.g. iOS Safari has a ~35 pixel area on the sides from where to initiate native 'forward' and 'backward' motions, so that you may want to set the range to `[35, 135]`.
+You can use this to account for native gestures, e.g. iOS Safari has a ~35 pixel area on the sides where native 'forward' and 'backward' gestures can be initiated.
+Setting the range to something like `[35, 135]` prevents these from overlapping.

-Note that the range can overlap with the content area, since hy-drawer will still discriminate between horizontal and vertical motions.
+Note that the range can overlap with the content area without interfering with scrolling, since hy-drawer will still distinguish between horizontal and vertical sliding motions: See [threshold](#threshold) for more.

 Type
 : `Array` of `Number` (length must be 2, numbers are pixels)